And Aim for High Employee Engagement and Retention, Instead

 While we don’t have a movie to give you all the answers to stop employees from running away, we have the next best thing.

-Here are 10 ways to lose a good employee by killing your employee engagement and retention, inspired by the Kate Hudson and Matthew McConaughey classic.
+Here are the 10 quickest ways to lose a good employee by killing your employee engagement and retention, inspired by the Kate Hudson and Matthew McConaughey classic.

 1. Call Employees Out